 The major challenge of recruiting is competition for talents across industries.

 Top challenges in recruiting

 The competition on the job market is evident on both sides of the fence.
 One of the reasons is the fact that now, there are more job openings than qualified people to fill them.
 In 2021, European and American companies are suggested to need 16 million more college-educated workers than will be available.
 Add to this the spectacular rise of social media, a shift from inbound active to outbound passive candidates plus information overload, and you have a huge change in the whole talent acquisition field.

 “The fundamental playbook of talent acquisition itself has changed forever” – NN Srinivas, head of Recruitment North America, Cognizant

 This total shift is the seat of the problem — the better part of recruiting and human resource units had little time to get ready and equipped to deal with it.
-They are used to running within a predictable environment, a straight-forward and much less competitive labor market.
+They have a lack of expertise, are used to running within a predictable environment, a straight-forward and much less competitive labor market.

 It is fair enough, as a prompt response to the changes requires resources and financial support more available to large companies.
 In such a way, besides fighting the shift outcomes, most talent acquisition teams now are likely competing with corporations throwing unlimited resources at the problem.
 More than 98% of Fortune500 companies use Applicant Tracking Systems and other hiring algorithms.

 In this light, automation is considered as a tool to increase efficiency, narrow down manual tasks, and, as a result, reduce cost-per-hire and time-to-fill.

 Over 80% of recruiters agree that automation will be able to increase their productivity.